-They must also take frequent, accurate data on student progress in order to fulfill statewide standards and maintain their certification status.
+They must also take frequent, accurate data on student progress in order to fulfil statewide standards and maintain their certification status.

-Even in a well-funded district, I spend about a thousand dollars per year on my classroom.
+Even in a well-funded district, I spend about a thousand dollars per year in my classroom.
 Teachers in poorer districts tend to spend far more.

 Campuses provide what they can, usually within a fixed yearly budget, and grants offer a way for teachers to obtain additional funding, but education is an odd field where the employees are expected to provide many of the assorted tools of their trade.

 Teachers purchase books for their classroom library, posters for their walls, furniture for their classroom, ink for their printers, and whatever else they or their students may need.

 – – –

 The combined stressors of time (or lack thereof), scrutiny, and poor funding have led a record number of American teachers to leave their careers to find work elsewhere.

 When writing teacher characters, I recommend researching teacher walkouts and protests in your setting (state or community) to understand where their largest struggles may lie.